waream2/waream2/README.md

 # 👋🏾, I'm Aaron.

 I'm a fullstack developer and currently work at Buddy Technology.
-I spend most of my time professional time writing Node.js and my freetime learning new technologies and helping other's break into tech.
+I spend most of my professional time writing Node.js and my freetime learning new technologies and helping other's break into tech.
 (I also go by Earn)

 ## Coding Buddies 👨🏾‍💻👩🏻‍💻🧑🏼‍💻
 Co-created and moderate a Discord community created to give people teaching themselves web development a community.
 If you're looking for a community to learn with or a community to mentor, add me on Discord.